EndPointCorp/end-point-blog/2012/02/28/rails-3-remote-delete-link-handlers.html.md

   Completed 200 OK in 156ms
 ```

 So far, so good.
 I know that our client code is making the correct request and the Rails app is handling it appropriately.
-I knew that the existing code "worked," but still didn’t provide UI feedback to inform the user.
+I knew that the existing code “worked,” but still didn’t provide UI feedback to inform the user.
 I needed to write some jQuery to handle the successful (HTTP
 200) server response to our unobtrusive javascript call.

-Normally,
- when writing my own handler (e.g. to handle a button click) to initiate
- an Ajax call with jQuery, I’d use $.ajax or $.post and use its built-in
+Normally, when writing my own handler (e.g. to handle a button click) to initiate an Ajax call with jQuery, I’d use $.ajax or $.post and use its built-in success handler.
- success handler.
 Something like this:

 ```javascript
 $.ajax({